 There are thousands of ramen noodle recipes.
 How can you choose among them?
 It is no more a difficult task with these simple and delicious recipes.
 Let’s find out what to make for today’s dinner!

 This is a very basic Shoyu ramen recipe with a classic broth made from dashi, mirin, sake, and soy sauce, delivering a salty and tangy flavor.
 To make it healthier, I recommend that you use soy sauce with a low amount of sodium.

 Do you love spicy noodles?
+Are you concerned about whether ramen is the right choice for a vegan diet?
 If yes, try this spicy miso ramen recipe, a superstar recipe in Japanese cuisine.
 The spiciness does not come from fresh or dried pepper but from a special Japanese chili oil called Rayu.